“La Traverse” is Valloire baroque’s Off festival.

-Prior to La Traverse, some sort of Off festival already existed at Valloire with the Master Class concert, which gathers opera singers looking to turn professional and experienced amateurs.
+Prior to La Traverse, some sort of Off festival already existed at Valloire with the Master Class concert, which gathered opera singers looking to turn professional and experienced amateurs.

-There was also the Valloire enchanté sing-along concert, launched in 2013; sung by the public, this concert duly belonged with La Traverse, even before Valloire’s Off festival was officially named.
+There is also the Valloire enchanté sing-along concert, launched in 2013; sung by the public, this concert duly belonged with La Traverse, even before Valloire’s Off festival was officially named.